josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 In addition to pixels, you can also specify the border-radius using a percentage.

 Give your cat photo a border-radius of 50%.

+# Basic CSS: Give a Background Color to a div Element
+You can set an element's background color with the background-color property.

+For example, if you wanted an element's background color to be green, you'd put this within your style element:

+.green-background {
+  background-color: green;
+}
+Create a class called silver-background with the background-color of silver.
+Assign this class to your div element.